How does troubleshooting work

 Electrical

-The answer to 'how does troubleshooting work' is that troubleshooting is a systematic process of identifying and resolving issues or problems with electrical systems, appliances, or other devices.
-The goal of troubleshooting is to quickly and accurately diagnose the root cause of a problem and implement a solution.
+The answer to 'how does troubleshooting work' is troubleshooting is the process of identifying and resolving problems or issues with electrical systems or equipment.
+It involves a systematic approach to diagnose the root cause of a problem and then implement a solution to fix it.

 Step-by-Step Guide